Dhruvdot7/GDGoC-GU-Task2/README.md

 This app allows users to register with their details and stores the data directly in **Google Sheets**.

 ---
+##🔔IMPORTANT NOTE
+- The project is live!
+You can check it out directly by visiting this link in any browser: https://gdgoc-gu-task2.streamlit.app/
+---

 ## 🚀 Features
 - ✅ Streamlit-based registration form